 Ham and Cheese Sliders are Hawaiian rolls layered with ham, two kinds of cheese, and coated with a savory garlic butter spread.
 Baked until melty inside and golden outside, these sliders are perfect to feed a crowd for parties or weeknight dinner at home.

 A ham and cheese sandwich is a pretty classic offering in most households and diners.
 Served hot or cold, it’s definitely a favorite for kids and adults alike, myself included!
 These garlic butter ham and cheese sliders take that classic and put a unique spin with a buttery, garlicky topping.

 Hawaiian rolls are the vessel that makes these sandwiches so special.
-They add a hint of sweetness that compliment the savory garlic and ham so well.
+They add a hint of sweetness that compliments the savory garlic and ham so well.
 You could use regular dinner or slider rolls if you need a substitution.
 I like to just have the ham and cheese as the filling but you could add some tangy dijon mustard or creamy mayo spread onto the bread.

-Feed a crowd these sliders at parties and tailgating, an easy weeknight dinner or homemade lunch.
+Feed a crowd these sliders at parties and tailgating, an easy weeknight dinner, or homemade lunch.
 These hot ham and cheese sandwiches impress both adults and kids so you’ll probably want to make a double batch – they are sure to run out quick!

 Sliders are super simple to make for parties when I am not providing a big meal but need something a little more hearty to keep guests bellies full.
 We also will have them for dinner on a busy night when I just want to whip something up quick that I know everyone will eat.
-Hot Ham and Cheese sliders can be served with anything you like, but for a complete meal we’ll often add Fruit Salad and Baked Potato Wedges.
+Hot Ham and Cheese sliders can be served with anything you like, but for a complete meal, we’ll often add Fruit Salad and Baked Potato Wedges.

 How to Make Ham and Cheese Sliders